"What's the deal, what's the fuss?

 extensively for events ranging from hometown backyard barbecues to television appearances to

-performing at the Hampton Jazz Festival in Hampton, VA in 2009.
+performing at the Hampton Jazz Festival in Hampton, VA in 2009 and 2013.
 Forte has also shared

 the stage with nationally recognized artists such as